Rare Endemic Birds at Lake Rotorua: Birdwatching in a Volcanic Landscape

 Gulls are by far the most abundant birds on the lake.
 As hard as I scanned the colonies of Red-billed gulls, I couldn’t spot any adult Black-billed gulls.
 There were a few juveniles with mottled plumage and black-red bills and feet that could’ve belonged to either species.
 Juvenile birds are difficult to identify unless you are quite familiar with the species.
 However, since all of the adults I could see were Red-billed gulls, I assumed the juveniles were as well.

 The Southern black-backed gulls (a.k.a.
-Kelp gulls) were much easier to recognize due to their formidable size.
+Kelp gulls) were much easier to recognise due to their formidable size.

 New Zealand dabchick on lake Rotorua